How to Build a Rain Garden

 New plants should be watered every other day for the first two weeks or so.
 Once they are well established, your garden should thrive without additional watering.
 Fertilizers will not be necessary, and only minimal weeding will be needed after the first summer of growth.

-bee on joe pye weed flowersJoe Pye weed (Eupatorium purpureum) is a good perennial plant for a rain garden, and the flowers will attract pollinators, too.
+bee on joe pye weed flowersJoe Pye weed (Eupatorium purpureum) is a good perennial plant for a rain garden, and the late summer flowers will attract plenty of pollinators, too.
 Photo: Amanda Everse

 Most rain gardeners wait until early spring to cut back the prior year's growth.
 Leaving seed heads and spent foliage in place through the winter provides visual interest as well as cover and food for many kinds of wildlife.
 Once spring comes, burning off the dead material is the best way to knock back weeds and stimulate new growth.
-If burning is not an option, mow the dead plants or cut them back with a scythe or pruning shears.
+If burning is not an option, mow the dead plants or cut them back with a scythe or pruning shears (toss your yard scraps in the compost when done!).